HellsJanitor/Custom-TI/README.md

 '#fresh_meat'					Enrages nearby zombies and pulls the player to the closest one

-'#sneeze'						A series of short quick teleports
+'#sneeze'						A series of longer quick teleports

-'#hiccups'						Like Sneezes, but teleports further
+'#hiccups'						Like Sneezes, but teleports shorter

 '#banished'						Teleports the player, and removes all map data, backpacks, landclaims and spawn points